Footings Support Foundations

 Reinforced concrete footings are used as a means to support foundations.
 There are two kinds of reinforced concrete footings.

 Grade beams (link to ‘grade beams’) are used in weak soil conditions.
 They are often constructed to work in tandem with a deep foundation solution such as helical piles.
 Grade beams can rest on the soil or on pile caps, making a strong even surface for the foundation.
 Spread footings, also known as “T” foodings, are designed to rest directly on the soil.
 They work well with shallow foundations where soil is compacted and stable.
 In conditions where lateral loads are a concern, grade beams and spread footings can be used together.

 Soil Type Makes A Difference

 Different soil and environmental conditions call for different kinds of footings.
 Weaker soils will need a grade beam system, but compacted soil will need a spread footing system.
 Without the proper footing, a foundation can fail, crack or crumble.
 Because of the importance of footings and the variables that go into their construction, it is best to call in the professionals at CNT Foundations when you need a footing.
 Our crew can make sure that your footing, foundation and support system are strong and even.

-For more information about reinforced concrete footings and our other services, including inspections, contact CNT Foundations in Augusta at 864-210-5155.
+For more information about reinforced concrete footings and our other services, including estimates, contact CNT Foundations in Augusta at 864-210-5155.